William Lightfoot Price: Rose Valley

-"Bishop White House," Rose Valley, PA (altered 1902).
+"Bishop White House", Rose Valley, PA (altered 1902).
 Price added the 2-story porch and tile roof.

-The Rose Valley Museum and Historical Society writes the following about Will Price:

-"Will Price died in 1916 at 55.
+The Rose Valley Museum and Historical Society writes the following about Will Price:Will Price died in 1916 at 55.
 It has been argued that, had he had as long a career as his contemporary Frank Lloyd Wright (1867-1959), Price might also have been a giant among the world’s architects.
 There is certainly much about his later work like the Atlantic City hotels and the Chicago Freight Terminal to indicate a radically modern direction.
 And modernism exists in his earlier work, but it is now more difficult to see or understand.
 The houses he built before founding Rose Valley are made from the same hodge-podge of materials as any other turn-of-the-century American architect used for the show places of rich clients: cut and rough stone, cedar and slate shingles, Gothic and half-timber wood work, red brick and buff stucco.
-All of this historicism hid modern systems like electricity, steam heat, and interior plumbing."

-When Will Price came to Rose Valley there were twelve small houses, two old mills, and a historic stone house once occupied by Bishop White.
+All of this historicism hid modern systems like electricity, steam heat, and interior plumbing.When Price came to Rose Valley, there were twelve small houses, two old mills, and a historic stone house once occupied by Bishop White.
 Price rehabilitated some buildings, slip covered others and, eventually, put up completely new houses.
 The old bobbin mill was given a quaint rustic porch.
 A farmhouse above the Bishop White house was encased in stucco and tile and expanded to become the grandest house in the valley, "Schönhaus".